It is an independent island nation in the West-Central Pacific Ocean and was formerly part of the British Commonwealth.

 Originally inhabited by Polynesians, the first settlers arrived in the fourteenth (14th) century from Samoa.
 Others followed from the Cook Islands, Tonga, and the Gilbert Islands.

 The first European contact occurred in 1568 by the Spanish.
 In the 1820s traders and whalers arrived making it more well-known.
 By 1900 Protestant Christianity was established.
 During World War II the United States had troops on Nukufetau, Funafuti, and Nanumea.

 It was part of the British Commonwealth from 1892 to 1976.
 Officially Tuvalu became an independent nation on October 1, 1978.
 Then on September 5, 2000, it became a member of the United Nations.

 Today the majority of the workers are sustenance farmers.
 Members of their families who work overseas help with the maintenance of the households.
 Most of the food, manufactured goods, and fuel is imported.
 Community-based cooperatives are the main retailers.

-Airlines are tied in with Fiji and Kiribati, and seaplanes are the primary means for interisland travel.
+Airlines are tied in with Fiji and Kiribati, and seaplanes are the primary means of interisland travel.
 On Funafuti motorcycles are primarily used as there are very few cars.

-The main medical facility is on Funafuti, while the other islands have clinics with trained medical staff.
+The main medical facility is in Funafuti, while the other islands have clinics with trained medical staff.